 Julia Morison takes the picture frame as the driving component rather than afterthought.
 The results are anthropomorphic slippery things sliding between painting and sculpture, image and object, inside and outside.
 These things, each with a personal given name, form her most recent exhibition, 2000 Grounds for Error.

-Created from the salvaged frames from her Christchurch Studio since the 2011 quake, these white, perfectly plastered constructions, filled with imagery, both erotic and mysterious, promise rich content and yet evoke the evacuation and emptiness of the red zone in Christchurch.
-These works become a metaphor for a no-man’s-land, a place of subtle emptiness, expressed fittingly in the words of John Donne as “A bracelet of bright hair above the bone”.
+Created from the salvaged frames from her Christchurch Studio since the 2011 quake, these white, perfectly plastered constructions and are filled with imagery, both erotic and mysterious, promise rich content and yet evoke the evacuation and emptiness of the red zone in Christchurch.
+These works become a metaphor for a no-man’s-land, a place of subtle emptiness, blank and detailed, allusive and evasive.

 The exhibition is accompanied by a catalogue, with text by Dr Anna Smith, an excerpt below:

 In our culture, white can be auspicious; in others, funereal.
 2,000 Grounds riffs on the gradations of white on white; of subtle creams and a dusting of blush, of hyperbolic pink and a rare greenish-black the colour of meconium.
 Fifty-one objects with nothing cute about them.
 Sylus, Angelina, Elmer, Odo, Vader, Chad, Buster, Candy, Dolly, Xavier Odessa, Rodor, Hortense: were it not for their playful names, we would be in Snow Queen country, where the soul freezes, where snow-flakes have the hard beauty of mathematical equations; and where Kaye will remain forever unless Gerda can sing him awake.
 So what is it about this swarm of frames that flock the gallery space like swollen white insects; that mount the walls in drifts, an avalanche waiting to happen?